intel/iotivity-node/spec/iot-js-spec-new.md

 Web IDL of the JavaScript API
 -----------------------------
 The API entry point is the local device where the code is run.
+In general, Promises may fail with Error, including: "NotSupportedError", "SecurityError", "TimeoutError", "NetworkError", "NotFoundError", "DataError".

 When the constructor is invoked without parameters, the device gets the default configuration.
 ```javascript
 var device = require('oic')();